Fr. Francis “Frank” Fromholzer

 However, Traud’s efforts against the victims were not without eventual consequences: when the grand jury report became public, Traud was fired from his position as the Allentown City Solicitor immediately.

-Sadly, the Diocese of Allentown’s efforts to undermine the victims is not a new or unusual story for those who reported abuse to diocesan officials.
-In our years of practice, we have seen similar tactics across the country, often accompanied by threats of excommunication from the Church, expulsion from school for those still young enough to attend, and public exposure of intimate, private or blatantly false information about the victim.
+The Diocese of Allentown’s efforts to undermine the victims is not a new or unusual story for those who reported abuse to diocesan officials.
+We have seen similar tactics across the country, often accompanied by threats of excommunication from the Church, expulsion from school for those still young enough to attend, and public exposure of intimate, private or blatantly false information about the victim.
 It is no wonder so many victims opt not to report their experiences at all, which makes the persistence of these two women to protect children who continued to have contact with Fromholzer all the more admirable and commendable.

 The grand jury concurred, saying of the Diocese of Allentown’s handling of the allegations: